gollum/gollum/CONTRIBUTING.md

      ```sh
      yarn install
      ```
+  5. Configure the local git repository to use `master` as the default branch when initializing new git repositories:
+     ```sh
+     git config --local init.defaultbranch=master
+     ```

+     This is currently required make the test suite pass when running it locally.[^1]

 If all went well, you should now be able to run the test suite using the following command: